Artificial Intelligence

 Union IT Minister Ashwini Vaishnaw said the work reflects success of India’s AI mission.

 Sarvam made its Document Intelligence API free through February 2026.
-The startup positions itself as building “sovereign AI” developed within India for government projects, public infrastructure, and BFSI sector applications.
+The startup positions itself as building “sovereign AI” developed within India for government projects, public infrastructure, and BFSI sector applications, alongside innovations like indigenous AI smart glasses.

 Anurag Shukla